stachuman/boox-template-generator/TUTORIAL.md

 ### Key Concepts to Remember

-1. **Master = Template** - Design once, use many times
+1. **Page Design = Template** - Design once, use many times (Step 1)
-2. **Plan = Instructions** - Tells the system what to generate
+2. **PDF Structure = Instructions** - Tells the system what to generate (Step 2)
 3. **Variables = Placeholders** - Like {date} that get filled in automatically
 4. **Links = Navigation** - Help you jump between related pages
+5. **Generate PDF = Final Output** - Create your final PDF file (Step 3)

-### What's Next?
+### What's Next in This Tutorial

-Now that you understand the basics:
-- **Step 2** will show you how to create your first master page
-- **Step 3** will teach you how to set up a simple plan
+This tutorial is organized to match the workflow:
+- **Creating Your First Page Design** - Design once, use many times
+- **Variable Reference Guide** - Understanding placeholders and formatting
+- **Nested Structures** - Advanced organization for complex documents
+- **Defining Your PDF Structure** - Configure how pages are combined
-- **Step 4** will cover adding links between pages
+- **Adding Navigation Links** - Help users jump between pages

 The power of this system is that you design once and generate hundreds of personalized pages automatically.
 No more copying and pasting dates or creating pages one by one!

 ---

-## Step 2: Creating Your First Master Page
+## Creating Your First Page Design

-Now let's create your first master page!
+Now let's create your first page design!
 We'll make a simple daily planner page that can be used to generate pages for any date.
+This is what you'll do in **Step 1: Design Pages** in the UI.

-### Starting Your Master Page
+### Starting Your Page Design

-Think of creating a master page like designing a form that will be filled out automatically.
+Think of creating a page design like designing a form that will be filled out automatically.
 You'll place text, boxes, and placeholders on the page, and the system will fill in the details.

 **What we'll create:** A daily page with date, weather space, tasks, and notes.